-Be sure to discuss your upcoming travels with your physician to make sure you are physically fit and to receive medical advice specific to your health concerns.
+A visit to your physician is recommended to discuss your upcoming travels.
+Get the assurance that you are physically fit to enjoy your adventure and to receive medical advice specific to your health concerns.
 Below is some information from the Center for Disease Control (CDC) regarding vaccinations and malaria prevention.

 For more information and to find a travel clinic for inoculations go to: http://wwwn.cdc.gov/travel/contentTravelClinics.aspx.
 See your doctor at least 4–6 weeks before your trip to allow time for shots to take effect.

 Besides getting a vaccine for Yellow Fever (depending on the country you are visiting), your physician / travel clinic may recommend the following vaccines for your travel to Africa:

 - Meningococcal (meningitis) if you plan to visit countries in this region that experience epidemics of meningococcal disease during December through June.